H.J. Martin completes signature project, The Haberdasher

+The 3,700 SF of retail space had been empty since the building was constructed in 2008.
 H.J.
-Martin project manager Tim LaSure was on hand for the initial site walk-through, on Jan.
-29, 2014, looking at the 3,700 SF of retail space which had been empty since the building was constructed in 2008.
-LaSure then worked closely with Wickman, the architect (Performa Inc. of Green Bay) and the design team (Designs of the Interior of Green Bay) during the conceptualization and design phases.
+Martin and Son worked closely with Wickman, the architect (Performa Inc. of Green Bay) and the design team (Designs of the Interior of Green Bay) during the conceptualization and design phases.

-LaSure himself developed the ornate entrance and adjoining storefront of The Haberdasher Limited.
-He designed the store’s front entrance and assisted with the design of the canopy, including the choices of bases.
-The idea of the bases being constructed of PVC and painted black originated with LaSure.
+Team members from H.J.
+Martin and Son developed the ornate entrance and adjoining storefront of The Haberdasher Limited.
+They also designed the store’s front entrance and assisted with the design of the canopy, including the choices of bases.
+The idea of the bases being constructed of PVC and painted black originated with H.J.
+Martin and Son.

 “We are thankful that Daniel Wickman trusted H.J.
 Martin with such a special project in our hometown.”

-(click on any photo within gallery to enlarge it, double click to zoom in)
+(click on any photo within the gallery to enlarge it, double click to zoom in)

 All photos by Mike Roemer Photography, Inc.

 Construction began on March 17, 2014, and all work substantially was completed, and the space turned over to the owner, on Aug.
 15, 2014.

 H.J.
 Martin self-performed several portions of the project.
 Its Walls and Ceilings division handled the steel-stud framing, along with the drywall installation and finishing.
 Walls and Ceilings also expertly crafted the custom clouds and pans overhead.

 The Glass and Glazing division of H.J.
 Martin followed to install the storefront windows, the front-entrance doors, mirrors and the interior glazing within the tailor shop.